Data Security for Event Registration

 ePly uses SSL (Secure Socket Layer) encryption when collecting data entered on registration forms, the same technology used with online banking.
 Credit card numbers are never stored on our servers at any time, and ePly is fully compliant with the Payment Card Industry (PCI) Data Security Standard, a constantly evolving set of protocols created to reduce credit card fraud.

-ePly’s staff understands the importance of keeping potentially sensitive information confidential.
+ePly’s staff understand the importance of keeping potentially sensitive information confidential.
 We will never reveal sensitive information, ask for your password or give system access to a caller unless we can verify their identity.
+Security is a regular topic in staff meetings and all staff agree to security protocols and confidentiality clauses in their employment agreements.

 Data Centre Technical Specifications